Tournament Sanction Number

 Roster

-- Female & Integrated U13 & U15: Each team roster may contain a maximum of 17 skaters and 2 goalies in uniform (which includes affiliated players), 3 coaches, 1 manager and 1 safety personnel.
+- Female U11 & U13 and Integrated U13 &U15: Each team roster may contain a maximum of 17 skaters and 2 goalies in uniform (which includes affiliated players), 3 coaches, 1 manager and 1 safety personnel.

 - Integrated U17: Each team roster may contain a maximum of 21 skaters and 3 goalies in uniform (which includes affiliated players), 3 coaches, 1 manager and 1 safety personnel.